syeda27/MonoRARP/Docs/ProjectStructure.md

 ### Integrated inputs include monocular video sources and GPS

 ## File Breakdown
 The repo is broken down into a variety of sub-components that I will call modules.
+It can get complicated at times, so this docuement is designed to help sort through the mess.

 ### Launcher: (launcher.py)
 This file sets up the Tensorflow framework and calls the respective Runner or ThreadedRunner, depending on the arguments.